-Australia is by far and away the most heavily taxed country in the world when it comes to insurance.
-For example, residents in California, which has the highest incidence of fire in the world pay 2.4% tax.
-In New South Wales it is over 60.77%.
+Australia is by far and away the most heavily taxed country in the world when it comes to Insurance.
+For reference, residents in California, which has the highest incidence of fire in the world pay 2.4% tax.
+In Tasmania it is over 60.77%.
 That is 25 TIMES MORE!

 It is a completely inappropriate and unjust method of taxation to fund the fire and civil defence authorities.
 The entire community benefits and so it is only reasonable that we all pay equitably.